whuang285/whuang285.github.io/_posts/2023-05-28-canyons-roadtrip.md

 toc: true
 ---

-We did a 3 day roadtrip to the canyons starting in Las Vegas.
-This was a 3 day section of a longer Las Vegas trip.
+A 3-day trip from Las Vegas, we delved into the majestic canyons, a captivating segment of our larger Vegas adventure.

 # Itinerary
-Our trip started and ended in Las Vegas (flying in from New York City).
-We picked up our car rental, stayed a night at a hotel, watched a Shin Lim show on the strip and then started our trip the next morning.
+Commencing and concluding in Las Vegas, with a flight in from New York City, our journey unfolded with a car rental pickup, a night's stay at a hotel, and a Shin Lim show on the strip before starting our trip the next morning.

 ## Overview: The 4 main legs of the road trip
 1. Las Vegas -> Hoover Dam -> Grand Canyon (4 hours)